sara-service/DSpace-Setup/README.md

 After that, we need to configure permissions.
 You will need to login as admin using the DSpace UI:
 * create a group called `Submitter` and add `project-sara@uni-konstanz.de`<sup>1</sup>
-* create a group called `SARA User` and add some users
+* create a group called `SARA User` and add some users.
+Exclude `demo-user-noaccess@sara-service.org`.
 * create a group called `Reviewer` and add just a few selected power users
 * for each collection:
   * allow submissions for `Submitter` <sup>2</sup>